 Historical Statistics of the United States (HSUS) is a reference source for quantitative facts of American history.
 This resource is fully cross-referenced and indexed, providing easily searchable tables, their documentation, and essays, and covers migration, health, crime, the Confederate States of America, and more.

 The database features cover-to-cover full text for more than 650 historical encyclopedias and other non-fiction books, including award winning titles from many top publishers.

-History Fault consists of primary source materials from ProQuest's University Publications of America (UPA) Collection, including letters, papers, photographs, scrapbooks, financial records, diaries on the struggle for black freedom and civil rights during the 20th century.
+History Vault consists of primary source materials from ProQuest's University Publications of America (UPA) Collection, including records from federal agencies, letters, papers, photographs, scrapbooks, financial records, diaries on the struggle for black freedom and civil rights during the 20th century.
 Black Freedom Struggle I consists of 37 collections of records from federal government agencies, and Black Freedom Struggle II consists of 36 personal papers and organizational records collections.

 Hoover's, Inc., a D&B Company, delivers comprehensive insight and analysis about the companies, industries, and people that drive the economy, along with the powerful tools to find and connect to the right people to get business done.

 Hospitality and Tourism Complete covers scholarly research and industry news relating to all areas of hospitality and tourism.